-The board of directors has ultimate responsibility for defining and setting the risk appetite.
+The Board of Directors has ultimate responsibility for defining and setting the risk appetite.
 It is also responsible for the existence of limits for identified risks and ensuring they are properly monitored and managed.
-This means that the board of directors is responsible for establishing and updating the undertaking's annual risk appetite and monitoring the effective risk profile, and ensuring they are consistent.
+This means that the Board of Directors is responsible for establishing and updating the Company's annual risk appetite and monitoring the effective risk profile, and ensuring they are consistent.